Craigharrison79/MS2-Quiz-Game/README.md

 - Simple menu.
 - Easy and simple section to find instructions on how to play the game.
 - To have a random question asks from at array.
-- Display the generate quesiton on the page.
+- Display the generate questions on the page.
 - To generate the right image for each question.
-- Have a countdown counter to run down as the player go through each quesiton.
+- Have a countdown counter to run down as the player go through each question.
-- To have a updateable score which will be shown at the end of the game.
+- To have an updateable score which will be shown at the end of the game.
-- Indentify the right answer once the player has taken a guess (to help educate the player on the subject).
+- Identify the right answer once the player has taken a guess (to help educate the player on the subject).
-- To indecate how well the player as done between each game or other players game.
+- To indicate how well the player has done between each game or other players game.
 - To restart the game once finish.

 ## Building Constraints

 - Design
     - First time building a game like this.
-    - Understand how UX works for web base game.
+    - Understand how UX works for web base games.
-- Teachnical
+- Technical
-    - Just started out with javascript and is new a programing.
+    - Just started with javascript and am new a programing.
-    - Time frame alot to build the features needed.
+    - Time frame a lot to build the features needed.
-    - The ablitity to research and find the answer to the coding question once the problem show themself.
+    - The ability to research and find the answer to the coding question once the problem shows themself.

 # Design